Oleg Frish: Life and career in the USSR

 At the age of 16, Oleg entered Tver State University and also went into entertainment.
 Among his first jobs, was that of a "singing psychic."
 As part of his act, he would guess what songs people in the audience were thinking about, and then he would sing them.
 In 1980, his "musical mind reading" skills lead to national recognition and in 1985 he received accreditation from one of the Soviet Union’s top cultural institutions, the Ministry of Culture of the USSR.

 Oleg Frish sings in 24 different languages including Russian, English, Ukrainian, Japanese, Spanish, Polish, Hebrew, Yiddish, Yugoslavian, French, Icelandic, Latin, Italian, Portuguese among others.

-In 1978, he moved to Moscow, where from 1978 to 1992 he was the writer for Soviet Variety and Circus magazine, a prominent performing arts magazine that covered the fields of music, variety and circus.
+In 1978, he moved to Moscow, where from 1978 to 1992 he was the writer for "Soviet stage and circus" magazine, a prominent performing arts magazine that covered the fields of music, variety and circus.
 He wrote such compositions including: The world in three minutes, A wonderful gift, "Psychological Experiments" - what is it?
 Art or trash?, Somewhere in this world, I can see how the planet spins, In a country which calls upon the distance, and We recorded time period.

 In 1984, he earned induction into the Soviet branch of the International Brotherhood of Magicians.

 In 1989, he earned a degree in the History of Variety and Cultural Arts from The National Research Institute of Arts Studies and developed an interest in promoting Russian "stars of the past".
 He then toured domestically and internationally, lecturing on show biz history to students and the general public, and gained a reputation as an expert in this area of study.

 In 2000 and in 2004, he was officially recognized in the All-Russian Encyclopedia of Variety, which dedicated an article to his accomplishments for his work as historian and lecturer throughout Russia.